Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 $$\binom{h_2}{\gamma _2}$$

-$$h_2$$ is the height of the light (from the optical axis), and $$\gamma _2$$ its angle.
+$h_2$ is the height of the light (from the optical axis), and $\gamma _2$ its angle.
 As such, the ray propagatiion can be expressed as a matrix operation:

 $$\binom{h_2}{\gamma _2}=\begin{bmatrix}
  \mathbb{A}& \mathbb{B} \\
 \mathbb{C} & \mathbb{D} \\
 \end{bmatrix}\cdot \binom{h_1}{\gamma _1}$$

 Where the different components of the matrix can be configured differently to represent translation and refraction.
-This is very similar to 2D transformation matrix, the only difference is that $$\gamma$$ represents the radian and thus the "rotation" is based on the Snell's law, as defnied by:
+This is very similar to 2D transformation matrix, the only difference is that $\gamma$ represents the radian and thus the "rotation" is based on the Snell's law, as defnied by:

 $$n_1 \sin \theta _1 = n_2 \sin \theta _2$$

-Typically, the translation matrix will be denoted as $$\mathbf{T}$$ and refration matrix as $$\mathbf{R}$$.
+Typically, the translation matrix will be denoted as $\mathbf{T}$ and refration matrix as $\mathbf{R}$.
 Under the paraxial assumption, it can be derived that:

 $$\mathbf{T}=\begin{bmatrix}
 1 & -l \\